 “One can’t help but notice the assured individuality of the musicians’ work, each member of the Quartet complementing the others for synergistically effective results.”
 (Cadence Magazine)

 “The styles and moods of this accomplished, often spellbinding collection range far and wide….distinctive in its extremes” (Boston Globe).

-The John Funkhouser Sextet is a band of Musicians without Borders.
-With influences as wide ranging as Woody Guthrie, Thelonious Monk, Frank Zappa, Frederic Chopin, Sun Ra, Ravi Shankar, and Abdullah Ibrahim, the Sextet “employs complex rhythms, deep soulful moments, rock and passion and sensitivity.” (-Bebop Spoken Here).
-Each of Funkhouser’s expansive compositions inhabits a unique universe, while the band seamlessly integrates composed music with improvisation into “a whirling dervish of sound and light.”
+The John Funkhouser Quartet is a band of Musicians without Borders.
+With influences as wide ranging as Woody Guthrie, Thelonious Monk, Frank Zappa, Frederic Chopin, Ravi Shankar, and Abdullah Ibrahim, the Quartet “employs complex rhythms, deep soulful moments, rock and passion and sensitivity.” (-Bebop Spoken Here).
+Each of Funkhouser’s expansive compositions inhibits a unique universe, while the band seamlessly integrates composed music with improvisation into “a whirling dervish of sound and light.”
 (Bop-n-Jazz.com)

-John Funkhouser’s groups have played at music festivals nationwide, including the Jazz In June festival in Oklahoma City, the Riverbend Festival in Chattanooga, TN, the Mellon Jazz Festival in Pittsburgh, PA, and Jazz In The Sangres in Westcliffe, CO.
-While concentrating mostly on the Northeast in recent years, Funkhouser’s trio has mounted two national tours, performing in nineteen cities including New York, Chicago, Washington DC, Kansas City and Denver.
-The band has played in such New York clubs as the Knitting Factory, Small’s, and Cornelia Street Café, and ShapeShifter.
+John Funkhouser has headlined the Jazz In June festival in Oklahoma City and played at major music festivals nationwide, including the Riverbend Festival in Chattanooga, TN, the Mellon Jazz Festival in Pittsburgh, PA, and Jazz In The Sangres in Westcliffe, CO.
+While concentrating mostly on the Northeast, Funkhouser’s group mounted two national tours, performing in nineteen cities including New York, Chicago, Washington DC, Kansas City and Denver.
+The band has played in such New York clubs as the Knitting Factory, Small’s, and Cornelia St. Café.